The gap between a variational problem and its occupation measure relaxation: Introduction

-This work is concerned with a gap between the optimal value of a variational problem and the optimal value of its convex relaxation based on the so-called occupation measures.
-The variational problem considered is subject to constraints in the form of first-order nonlinear partial differential equations and inequalities.
-In this section we present a simplified version of the problem and introduce the convex relaxation, omitting constraints and boundary terms.
+In this section we present a simplified version of the problem omitting constraints and boundary terms, introduce the convex relaxation and discuss the rich history of the question of equivalence to the original problem.
 The full version of the problem is treated in Section~\ref{sec:codim1}, with the main results being Theorem \ref{thm:decomposition} (superposition), Theorems \ref{thm:consolidated} and \ref{thm:nogap} (no gap in codimension one); these results are also stated in the context of optimal control in Section \ref{sec:oc}, where the main result is Theorem \ref{cor:oc}.
-The example with a positive gap in codimension greater than one is constructed in Section~\ref{sec:positive gap} with the main result being Theorem~\ref{thm:gap}.
-Additional examples, showing that there may be gaps when integral constraints are involved, are presented in Section \ref{sec:integralconstraints}.
+An example with a relaxation gap in codimension greater than one is constructed in Section~\ref{sec:positive gap} with the main result being Theorem~\ref{thm:gap}.
+Additional examples, showing that there may be a relaxation gap when integral constraints are involved, are presented in Section \ref{sec:integralconstraints}.

 \paragraph{A global optimization problem.}

 Let $n,m>0$.
 Let $\Omega\subset\R^n$ be a bounded, connected, open set with piecewise $C^1$ boundary $\partial \Omega$, and $Y=\R^m$ and $Z=\R^{n\times m}$.
 Let the Lagrangian density be a locally bounded, measurable function $L\colon \Omega\times Y\times Z\to\R$ that is convex in $z$.